 Hello and welcome to Read the Classics.
 I’m Henry Eliot, the author of The Penguin Classics Book.

 I love reading and discussing classic literature.
-I am Classics Editor at Faber & Faber and for five years I was Creative Editor of the Penguin Classics series, where I hosted their podcast On the Road with Penguin Classics.
-I have been lucky enough to discuss literature and the classics around the world – up Scafell Pike in the Lake District, in the Argentine Embassy in London, at the Mumbai Literary Festival, outside a villa in Umbria and inside a haunted mansion in Vermont . . . and now I’m excited to be discussing literature on Substack.
+I am currently an editor at Bloomsbury Publishing in London.
+I’ve previously worked as Classics Editor at Faber & Faber and Penguin Classics, where I created and hosted their podcast On the Road with Penguin Classics.
+I have been lucky enough to discuss literature and the classics around the world – up Scafell Pike in the Lake District, in the Argentine Embassy in London, at the Mumbai Literary Festival, outside a villa in Umbria and inside a haunted mansion in Vermont . . . and now I am loving discussing literature here on Substack.

 Join me to discuss the best books ever written.